jasonvan/prexel/planning.md

 ## Next Actions

+* CTRL-something to revert pretty-print
+    * Push latest prexel string onto command stack.
+    * When the the command is run, search the file for the string, select it and replace it with the old string
+* Update the option to generate a class to use view.show_popup_menu [Plugin]
+* Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command [Plugin]
 * Research are people are using UML in the agile process?
-Where does PREXEL fit in to this?
+Where does PREXEL fit
-* CTRL-something to revert pretty-print
-* Figure how to run my test quite from sublime

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]
     * Interpreter will need to be updated to loop over subclass with optional aggregation multiple times [Interpreter]